 Editor’s note: It is FFS whether and, in case, how the Control Plane CIoT EPS Optimisation data transfer procedure needs to be extended to handle S&F service parameters such as quotas, priorities and retention/validity periods.

-NOTE 5 has been introduced to capture the point raised in the EN:

-NOTE 5: It is FFS whether and, in case, how the Control Plane CIoT EPS Optimisation data transfer procedure needs to be extended to handle S&F service parameters such as quotas, priorities and retention/validity periods.
+A possible approach for extending the CP CIoT Optimization data transfer procedure with new IEs to handle S&F quotas, priorities and informing of expected delivery time has been delineated, along with some minor refinements of the text to accommodate these changes.

+With respect to the enforcement of any retention/validity period of the data buffered within the C-SGN-SAT, it’s been mentioned that this can be left to implementation or be further considered during the normative phase.

+Based on the above, we propose to remove the EN.

 Proposal